 The return so far of $1,000 from those 3 sales made my $19.95 book investment well worth while, to say the least.

 I research new stories wherever I travel.
 In the UK I’ve avidly browsed Foyles, Blackwells, Waterstone’s, and others.
 All have extensive regional book sections that I use for ideas to pitch to specialty magazines.

 Regional magazines can be rewarding magazines to pitch.
 Editors of regional magazines often prefer people in their region to write their articles.
 Local people often have local insight and insider knowledge.

 Knowing what not to pitch will also save you time.
 Look through a few

 In addition to using bookstores and libraries, the Internet is also a valuable tool for getting story ideas.
-Many times I’ve earmarked websites for possible future article ideas as I have been researching another story.
+Many times I’ve bookmarked websites for possible future article ideas while I've been researching another story.
 When I go back to look at the information I’ll try to look at it in a different or unique way to make it enticing to the editors.

 If you try some of these ideas, you’ll soon find that you’ll increase your potential market.
 You will reap the rewards that come with writing for many different specialty genre magazines.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.